richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 However, just as with electronic compilers (translators), in landscape architecture we still struggle with the translation and abstraction of thought processes to machine language.[1-2]

-The coding of the environment implies a classification, the abstraction of physical and environmental phenomena to create a model that may be used for representation, analysis, or simulation.
-Design models, visual and/or numerical, describe the world and are the essential fodder through which designers develop design solutions.
-The continual construction, evolution, and maintenance of these models mediates and develops our relationships between the physical and virtual, underlying our assumptions of the physical world.[1-2]

 ### 计算性设计（computational design）